invertase/react-native-firebase/docs/messaging/usage/index.md

 The permissions API for iOS provides much more fine-grain control over permissions and how they're handled within your application.
 To learn more, view the advanced [iOS Permissions](/messaging/ios-permissions) documentation.

-On Android pre api level 33 you do not need to request user permission.
+On Android api level 32 and below, you do not need to request user permission.
 This method can still be called on Android devices; however, and will always resolve successfully.
 For api level 33+ you will need to request the permission manually using either the built-in react-native `PermissionsAndroid` APIs or a related module such as `react-native-permissions`

 ```
   import {PermissionsAndroid} from 'react-native'}